Court ruling on social cost of carbon upends Biden’s climate plans

 If Interior held a lease sale based on the current environmental analysis, Prentice-Dunn said, it could get struck down in court for relying on the higher interim social cost of carbon.
 But if the department held a lease sale based on a new environmental analysis without the metric, it could get invalidated for failing to consider the climate impacts of drilling on public lands.

 “Right now the Interior Department is facing a legal minefield,” he said.
-“It’s kind of damned if you do, damned if you don’t.”
+“It’s kind of d---ed if you do, d---ed if you don’t.”

 Anna Phillips contributed to this report.